You Can Learn Tokenization End-to-End with Reinforcement Learning: Conclusion

 \section{Conclusion}

 We propose a flexible parameterization of the problem of intra-architecture tokenization, which generalises prior proposed heuristics for this problem.
 We have demonstrated that applying our variance reductions yields a score function estimator that can optimize this parameterization to learn semantic boundaries \S \ref{sec:learned_tokenization_strategies} in text soley from optimizing the cross entropy and that doing so outperforms prior straight-through estimation based techniques \S \ref{sec:performance}.
+We hope that score function estimates become the method of choice for tokenization as models become increasingly end-to-end.

+As we continue this work, we look to compare to concurrent work \cite{hwang2025hnet} and extend our experiments to more diverse text data.
+More investigation is also needed into finding the optimal tokenization aspect ratios.
+We pose the following open problems: (1) At the $20$-$40$ million parameter scale, we found that the aspect ratio of $2$ produced the best loss, how does the optimal tokenization aspect ratio scale with model size?
+(2) Our initial attempts to analyse downsample rate scaling in a compute-efficient manner via training a single model to accept a variable target downsample rate \cite{beyer2023flexivit} resulted in a model which learned a more robust but less effective tokenization strategy of drawing many token boundaries at important parts of the sequence; can our results learning effective strategies on fixed downsample rates be generalised in this way?